WillTh3Beast/DangerZone/README.md

 Now it is quite possible the files will be encrypted, and if they are, they will end with the .enc file extension.

-The two files have each have a flag in them.
+The two files each have a flag in them.

 ## Dependencies
 - Docker